SonarSource/sonarlint-vscode/README.md

 # SonarLint for Visual Studio Code

-SonarLint is a Visual Studio Code extension that provides on-the-fly feedback to developers on new bugs and quality issues injected into JavaScript, TypeScript, Python and PHP code.
+SonarLint is an IDE extension that helps you detect and fix quality issues as you write code.
+Like a spell checker, SonarLint squiggles flaws so they can be fixed before committing code.
+You can get it directly from the VS Code Marketplace and it will then detect new bugs and quality issues as you code (JavaScript, TypeScript, PHP and Python)

 ## How it works